Skip to main content

 Tularemia

-Tularemia, also known as "rabbit fever," is an illness caused by the bacterium Francisella tularensis.
+Tularemia is an illness caused by the bacterium Francisella tularensis.
+It’s also known as rabbit fever.

-When there are outbreaks of tularemia, rabbits are most often involved.
-The bacteria can also be found in ticks and deerflies and can be spread to humans through an infected bite.
+The bacteria also are found in ticks and deer flies.
+Bacteria spread to humans through an infected tick or deer fly bite.

 Tularemia in humans is rare in Wisconsin, averaging fewer than one case per year since 1980.
-Hunters, trappers, or others who spend a great deal of time outdoors are at a greater risk of getting tularemia.
+Hunters, trappers, or others who spend a lot of time outdoors are at a greater risk of getting tularemia.

 An alert rabbit sitting on grass outside